Should Checks and Balances be Removed from the U.S. Constitution? Part 2 on Nancy MacLean’s Democracy in Chains

 How did this turn out?
 Economics helps answer that question, both through efficiency analysis (how did the ruling affect the size of society’s pie?) and incidence analysis (how did the ruling affect the relative sizes of the pie slices?).
 In general, economics demonstrates how people absorb more of the incidence of any event — they bear more of its burden — the less flexible is their situation (i.e. in inverse proportion to their elasticity of actions).
 And we can use this piece of economics to study how relaxing the public use constraint has affected different groups in society, including those marginalized groups favored by MacLean.

 As it turns out, widespread use of eminent domain has hammered poor and black communities.
-As law professor Ilya Somin writes in my 2010 edited book, The Pursuit of Justice: Law and Economics of Legal Institutions:
+As law professor Ilya Somin writes in his contribution to my 2010 edited book, The Pursuit of Justice: Law and Economics of Legal Institutions:

 [T]he targets of economic development takings are usually poor and politically weak.
 Since World War II, some 3 to 4 million Americans have been displaced by economic development and “urban renewal” takings, most of them poor and minorities (Somin 2007a, 269–270).
 In the 1960s, urban renewal takings were sometimes referred to as “negro removal,” because so many of them targeted poor African Americans (Pritchett 2003, 47).
 A 2007 survey suggests that most recent economic development takings also target the poor (Carpenter and Ross 2007).
 Targeting the poor makes it less likely that the victims of economic development takings will be able to effectively resist in the political process, even in cases where the taking in question causes more economic harm than it creates benefits.
 [Note and references from original not reproduced here.]